Kerr County, Texas: History

 Around 8000 BC, early Native American inhabitants arrived in the area, with numerous successive cultures following in prehistoric times.
 Historic tribes encountered by Europeans included the Kiowa, Comanche, and Lipan Apache.

 In 1842, the Adelsverein Fisher–Miller Land Grant set aside 3,000,000 acre to settle 600 families and single men of German, Dutch, Swiss, Danish, Swedish, and Norwegian ancestry in Texas.
 Henry Francis Fisher sold his interest in the land grant to the Adelsverein in 1844.

 In 1845, Prince Carl of Solms-Braunfels secured the title to 1265 acre of the Veramendi grant, including the Comal Springs and River, for the Adelsverein.
-Thousands of German immigrants were stranded at port of disembarkation, Indianaola on Matagorda Bay.
+Thousands of German immigrants were stranded at port of disembarkation, Indianola on Matagorda Bay.
 With no food or shelter, living in holes dug into the ground, an estimated 50% died from disease or starvation.
 Joshua Brown, in 1846, became the first settler.

 The Texas State Convention of Germans met in San Antonio on May 14–15, 1854, and adopted a political, social, and religious platform, including: 1) Equal pay for equal work, 2) Direct election of the President of the United States, 3) Abolition of capital punishment, 4) “Slavery is an evil, the abolition of which is a requirement of democratic principles..”, 5) Free schools – including universities – supported by the state, without religious influence, and 6) Total separation of church and state.
 The next year, United States Army post Camp Verde was established.

 Kerr County was formed in 1856 from Bexar Land District Number 2.
 Joshua Brown donated the land that became Kerrville, and had it named for his friend James Kerr.
 Kerrville was named the county seat.
 The U.S. Camel Corps, headquartered at Verde, was the brainchild of United States Secretary of War (1853–57) Jefferson Davis.

 Center Point was established in 1859.